pdff/Hackintosh-HP-Elitebook840G7/README.md

 - Battery status
 - Camera

-## Not working and yes we will fix it soon! :)

-- Sleep / Wake
+## Update 1.1

+- Update 1.1 - Wifi now working flawless thanks for amazing kext from [OpenIntelWireless](https://github.com/OpenIntelWireless/itlwm)
+- Update 1.1 - Sleep now working also thanks to hackintool!

+## Not Working!
-- Wifi
+- Fingerprint
 - Microphone

 With OpenCore Configrator/ProperTree you should set SMBIOS below this config has no smbios set!
   - MacBook Pro 16,4

-Don't forget to commit and we will maybe fix the sleep and wifi problem!
-Everything is working flawless with GPU and CPU features!
+Don't forget to commit and we will maybe fix the 2 things left!
+Everything is working flawless besides Microphone and Fingerprint sensor!

+*1.1 Updated EFI Folder